Gastrinoma- Dx: Patients present with hypergastrinemia and severe recurrent peptic ulcer disease (Zollinger Ellison syndrome)

 - Tx: Start with diazoxide or somatostatin until surgery.

-- Surgical treatment in enucleation
+- Surgical treatment is enucleation

 - If unable to localize, can do distal pancreatectomy and frozen section.